 A strong believer in serving our community’s most vulnerable members, Jeff makes sure that all UJA’s programs have clear and measurable goals.
 He has been a member of the UJA Executive Committee and Board of Directors and currently sits on the Executive Leadership of the Wall Street Division.

 A native of San Francisco, Jeff resides in Manhattan with his partner, Matt Holbein, and is an avid supporter of the arts.

 Chair of the Board

 Formerly the chair of UJA-Federation of New York’s Wall Street Division, Rob now serves as UJA’s chair of the board, where he draws on his experience and expertise in investment management.

 In his day job, Rob is president and a director of BlackRock, where he oversees all of the company’s key operating units.
 Prior to founding BlackRock, Rob was a vice president in the Mortgage Products Group at The First Boston Corporation.
 He is also a director of iShares Inc.

 Rob serves as a member of the Board of Trustees of the University of Pennsylvania and the Harvard Business School Board of Dean’s Advisors.
 He is the recipient of the 2009 Joseph Wharton Leadership Award, the Marine Corps-Law Enforcement Foundation’s 2010 Semper Fidelis Award, and in 2012 was honored by UJA with the Wall Street Division’s Gustave Levy Award.

 Originally from upstate New York, Rob resides in Manhattan with his wife, Ellen, and family.

 Eric S. Goldstein

-Born in Brooklyn, Mr. Goldstein graduated from Columbia College, magna cum laude, and Cornell Law School, magna cum laude.
+In 2013, Eric received the Torch of Learning Award from American Friends of The Hebrew University.
 He was a participant in the Wexner Heritage Program.
-He lives in Manhattan with his wife, Tamar, and their four children.
+A native of Brooklyn, Eric lives in Manhattan with his wife, Tamar, and their four children.